Cubic Spline API

 CubicSplineCache{T,X,F,BC,S}

-Cache structure for cubic spline interpolation with reusable LU factorization.
+Cache structure for cubic spline interpolation with reusable Thomas factorization.

 Type Parameters